- Mon - Fri: 9:00 - 16:00

 - a Bachelor’s degree in Criminology;

 - a Bachelor’s degree in one of the other Social Sciences or Humanities or Law on the condition that the holder a) can demonstrate knowledge of questions of deviance and social control, and b) can demonstrate sufficient knowledge of both qualitative and quantitative research methods.

-- Students are asked to indicate their first and second preference for a track at one of three universities.
+- Students are asked to motivate and indicate their first and second preference for a track at one of three universities.
 Allocation of students depends on preferences as well as available spots per university.
 All students need to choose at least two different European universities in total.
 The university you study will execute a degree, so you will have –at least- two degrees.

 - All applicants are required to send information on their prior/current education (in your CV):